spencerahill/stat-methods-course/_sources/info/syllabus.md

 # Syllabus

-## EAS 42000: Statistical Methods in Earth and Atmospheric Sciences
+## EAS 42000/A4200: Statistical Methods in Earth and Atmospheric Sciences

-## EAS A4200: Quantitative Data Analysis in Earth and Atmospheric Sciences

 Note that, although the undergraduate (42000) and Master's (A4200) sections of this course have different names ("Statistical Methods" and "Quantitative Data Analysis" respectively), the two are taught together and other than the title are completely identical.
+For brevity I'll refer to both just as "Statistical Methods in Earth and Atmospheric Sciences."

 [The class is also cross-listed in the CUNY Graduate Center [Department of Earth and Environmental Sciences](https://www.gc.cuny.edu/earth-and-environmental-sciences) (as EES 79903-45781) for their Ph.D. students, but as of writing this there are no students enrolled this semester that way.]

 ## Course Information
 - **Class Times**: Mondays and Wednesdays, 2:00-3:15pm; full schedule [here](./schedule).
 - **Location**: Marshak 829.
 This is a very large computer lab; please sit in the first two rows on the left-hand-side (when facing the front of the room).
 It also tends to be very cold, and I can't control the temperature...consider bringing a sweatshirt!
 - **Course Website**: [https://spencerahill.github.io/stat-methods-course](https://spencerahill.github.io/stat-methods-course)
 - **Instructor**: [Spencer Hill](https://www.ccny.cuny.edu/profiles/spencer-hill), Assistant Professor, CCNY Dept. of Earth and Atmospheric Sciences
 - **Email**: [shill1@ccny.cuny.edu](mailto:shill1@ccny.cuny.edu)
-- **Office Hours**: Mondays and Wednesdays, from just after class to 4:30pm, and by appointment, Marshak 733.
+- **Office Hours**: Mondays and Tuesdays, 3:30 to 4:30pm, and by appointment, Marshak 733.

 ## Course Description
 This course aims to provide you with a comprehensive understanding of statistical methods and other tools for quantitative data analysis in the Earth and Atmospheric Sciences.
 We will explore topics including descriptive statistics, probability, and time series analysis, among others.
 We will provide the necessary theoretical foundations for each technique introduced, but the bigger emphasis is on actually implementing and using them: by semester's end, you should be equipped with a functioning "toolbox" of statistical/quantitative tools that you both understand conceptually and can actually apply to problems you face in your research or other coursework.

 ## Grading

-Your grade (A through F) will be based on the following four categories: homework, participation, two midterm exams, and a final project.
+Your grade (A+ through F) will be based on the following four categories: homework, participation, two midterm exams, and a final project.
 The percentage breakdown of the total into each category is listed in the table below, followed by more in-depth explanations of each category.

+There is no pre-set distribution of grades or "curve" across the class: you are not competing against your classmates, and my ideal scenario would be where every student excels and gets an A or A+.
+The final grades will be curved, however, in the sense that an A grade won't necessarily fall into the standard 90-100% numerical score range, etc.  Why?
+Since this is the first time the course is being taught, it's possible that scores will be higher or lower than the standard ranges (90-100% for A, 80-90% for B, etc.) overall, and at the end of the semester I will adjust all grades in the class accordingly.
+But every grade will be shifted in the same direction by this process: again, you will *not* be penalized/rewarded based on how other students perform, and so it's only to your benefit to communicate with your classmates and try to help each other out.

 ```{list-table}
 :header-rows: 1